pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 avg LCO2 growth rate of 0.73 mg $cm^{-2}$ $day^{-1}$.
 However, numerous
 papers from the NOAA AOML Coral Program lab have used the same 3D scanner setup to derive growth rates that were higher than what I observed.
-I do not know the exact SA from these studies, but they were significantly shorter than the experiment I ran which may explain the depressed growth rates (Enochs et al. 2018 for instance).
-Nevertheless, the patterns are interesting and what I will be focussing on.
+I do not know the exact SA from these studies to scale accordingly, but these experiments were significantly shorter than the experiment I ran which may explain their elevated growth rates since a long time in the lab generally decreases growth rates compared to corals in the field (Enochs et al. 2018 for instance).
+Nevertheless, the patterns are interesting and what I will be focusing on.

 <h5>
 Figure 10.
 Regression of absolute growth (mg) to (A) surface area and